adelegard/ui_changed/README.md

 ## Usage

-Start up your resque worker.
-This guy will do all of our work in the background:
+Start up your resque crawl worker.
+This guy will do all of our crawling/comparing work in the background:

+    rake resque:work QUEUE=crawl

+Start up your resque email worker.
+This guy will send out emails in the background:

-    rake resque:work QUEUE=*
+    rake resque:work QUEUE=ui_changed_mailer

 Start up your selenium server.
 This guy does the work of saving our screenshots to the filesystem: